 The good news about fears and phobias

 Phobias are actually highly treatable.
 As in, if you have a specific phobia, you can learn to have no phobia at all, even if you’ve had your phobia since childhood and thought it was going to be lifelong.

 Even in the case of a complex phobia like agoraphobia therapy can see you make substantial progress.

 You can start by using self-help methods even, like relaxation, mindfulness, and visualisation.

 The types of therapy recommended for fears and phobias include:

 Ready to overcome your phobia and get your life back?
 Harley Therapy connects you to London’s top therapists for phobias.
 Not in London, or even the UK?
-Our booking site offers registered therapists across the country and globally via Skype therapy.
+Our sister site offers registered therapists across the country and globally via affordable online therapy.